gkappler/CombinedParsers.jl/docs/src/index.md

 !!! note
-    `CombinedParsers.jl` is currently an α release.
-The first official released is prepared for JuliaCon2020.
+    `CombinedParsers.jl` is currently a release candidate presented at JuliaCon2020.
+    See the next steps section, if interested.

 ## Package Features